What is the Student Portal?

 As a student, do I need to apply for the FEE-HELP tax exemption?

 No. There is no need to apply for this through the study assist government website.
-Any subjects that you are enrolled into between April 1 and September 30, 2020 the loan fee tax exemption will apply.
-The loan fee will be automatically applied to all subjects that you enrolled into across this period, and the Study Assist Government department will automatically implement this tax relief on the subjects across this six-month exemption period.
+Any subjects that you are enrolled into between 1 April 2020 and 31 December 2021, the loan fee tax exemption will apply.
+The loan fee will be automatically be applied to all subjects that you enrolled into across this period, and the government department will automatically implement this tax relief on the subjects across the exemption period.

 How do I find out more about this fee help tax exemption?